-(a) CCI manages an additional 1,217 rooftop sites throughout the United States that do not currently produce revenue but are available for leasing to its customers.
+(a) CCI manages an additional 1,268 rooftop sites throughout the United States that do not currently produce revenue but are available for leasing to its

 The Company expects to significantly broaden its existing U.S. tower footprints and expand into new strategically clustered sites by building additional towers.
 To that end, the Company, through CCI, has developed and maintains and deploys for its own use extensive network design and radio frequency engineering expertise and tower construction capabilities.
 The Company plans to leverage CCI's network design expertise to build towers in areas where carriers' signals fail to transmit in their coverage area.
 The areas, commonly known as "dead zones", are attractive tower locations.
 Building a tower only after securing an anchor tenant, the Company usually has been able to add additional carriers that have the same "dead zone", the Company also plans to leverage CCI's expertise and experience in building new towers by entering into build-out or purchase contracts with various carriers, such as the Nextel Agreement.
-As of June 30, 1998, the Company had constructed 42 towers in western Pennsylvania, Ohio, Texas, South Carolina, Virginia and North Carolina to enhance its regional presence in these areas.
+As of April 30, 1998, the Company was constructing 23 towers (including one tower pursuant to the Nextel Agreement) in western Pennsylvania, Ohio, Texas, South Carolina and North Carolina to enhance its regional presence in these areas.
 As part of the Nextel Agreement, the Company had the option to build or purchase up to 250 towers along interstate highways in the midwestern and eastern United States over the next two years.
-As of June 30, 1998, 42 of these sites had been completed, an additional 28 sites were in various stages of permitting and construction, ten sites had been identified as candidates for purchase and 62 sites had been rejected because they did not meet the Company's investment criteria.
+As of April 30, 1998, 46 of these sites had been completed, an additional 30 sites were in various stages of permitting and construction and 61 sites had been rejected because they did not meet the Company's investment criteria.
 See "--Significant Contracts--Nextel Agreement".